camoverride/fragments/README.md

 ## Setup

 This is intended to be run on a Ubuntu machine with a GPU.
-It must be run in conjunction with a model server.
+It must be run in conjunction with a model server and be in a Conda environment.

 - `git clone git@github.com:camoverride/birth.git`
 - `cd birth`